 Working with the five founding members of the Hainan Tilapia Sustainability Alliance, SFP has developed a workplan for 2014, which identifies priorities on farmers’ training on water management and institutional capacity building for regional collaboration.

 Field research on regional environmental impact assessment and disease risks evaluation has been conducted.
 All field data were processed and analyzed, and the final reports have been developed.
 Key findings and summary reports were shared with local stakeholders at some workshops.
-Detailed full reports will be available to the public on the Alliance’s website (under development and expected to be online in April 2014).

 At the Seafood North America exhibition in Boston, SFP convened a Supplier Roundtable meeting to share progress with the AIP and strengthen supply chain engagement with the AIP.